ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 Same as for [parseDateTime64](#parsedatetime64) except that it returns zero date when it encounters a date format that cannot be processed.

 ## parseDateTime64OrNull
-Same as for [parseDateTime64](#parsedatetime64) except that it returns zero date when it encounters a date format that cannot be processed.
+Same as for [parseDateTime64](#parsedatetime64) except that it returns `NULL` when it encounters a date format that cannot be processed.

 ## parseDateTime64InJodaSyntax